NAMI: Efficient Image Generation via Bridged Progressive Rectified Flow Transformers: Method

 \subsection{BridgeFlow Module}

+To ensure the continuity of probabilistic paths across different stages, Pyramid Flow~\cite{jin2024pyramidal} treats the jump points as Gaussian distribution matches and derives the corresponding transitions of the mean and covariance matrices.
+During inference, it performs rescaling and renoising to handle these transitions.
+However, this process is non-parametric and lacks learnable adaptation, which limits its robustness.
+Moreover, the renoising step has a time complexity proportional to the image token length, resulting in unsatisfactory efficiency and performance.

-To ensure the continuity of probabilistic paths across different stages, we design the BridgeFlow module with a linear transformation that aligns the probability distributions at stage boundaries.
-Specifically, for the endpoint of each stage, we first apply upsampling to match the resolution, followed by a linear transformation $\hat{x}_{s_k} = W\hat{x}_{e_{k-1}}+B$ to match the distribution of the subsequent stage's starting point.
-In practice, every BridgeFlow module is pretrained with a mean squared error (MSE) loss according to the defined flow partitions.
+To overcome these limitations, we propose the BridgeFlow module, which introduces a learnable linear transformation to align the probability distributions at stage boundaries in a data-driven manner.
+Specifically, for the endpoint of each stage, we first apply upsampling to match the resolution, followed by a linear transformation $\hat{x}_{s_k} = W\cdot\mathrm{Up}(\hat{x}_{e_{k-1}})+B$ to match the distribution of the subsequent stage's starting point.
+Further analysis is provided in the Appendix C. In practice, every BridgeFlow module is pretrained with a mean squared error (MSE) loss according to the defined flow partitions.
+The detailed ablation results are presented in ~\cref{tab:jump_point}.